Simplifying technical language at SeaRoc Group

-The company didn’t want to dumb down its writing, but it did want to make its communications more readable.
-It recognised that the academic voice of some associates’ writing wasn’t making its documents as accessible – and effective – as they could be.
+The company didn’t want to dumb down, but it did want to make its communications more readable.
+It recognised that the academic voice of some associates’ writing meant its documents weren’t as accessible – or effective – as they could be.

 Towards planned and structured writing

 Emphasis presented techniques for producing high-impact proposals, reports, letters and executive summaries.
 The course looked at how to write clearly and concisely and showed the team how to plan and structure their work, harnessing technical knowledge in an effective way.
 Five months later, one-to-one coaching sessions further embedded the new business-writing principles into the culture of the company.

 Since the training, SeaRoc has been writing more succinct reports, using plain English to communicate technical points.
 By planning their work, staff are able to focus clearly on their messages and audience needs.
 Learning how to brainstorm has also enabled them to formulate ideas clients are really interested in.

 ‘When I write a document, I plan my work thoroughly; I write a specification on who the audience is, what I’m trying to achieve, and what the key messages are,’ says Business Development Manager Sam Pryor.
 ‘That’s been the most useful thing for me.’